symfony-si/fig-standards/accepted/PSR-3-logger-interface.md

       // build a replacement array with braces around the context keys
       $replace = array();
       foreach ($context as $key => $val) {
-          // check that the value can be casted to string if (!is_array($val) && (!is_object($val) || method_exists($val, '__toString'))) {
+          // check that the value can be cast to string if (!is_array($val) && (!is_object($val) || method_exists($val, '__toString'))) {
               $replace['{' . $key . '}'] = $val;
           }